jindavid/jindavid.github.io/_posts/2024-12-13-6-S978-Final-Project.md

 [11] Heusel, Martin, et al. "Gans trained by a two time-scale update rule converge to a local nash equilibrium."
 Advances in neural information processing systems 30 (2017).

 [12]

+[13]

+[14]

+[15] Szegedy, Christian, et al. "Rethinking the inception architecture for computer vision."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2016.

+[16] Deng, Jia, et al. "Imagenet: A large-scale hierarchical image database."
+2009 IEEE conference on computer vision and pattern recognition.
+Ieee, 2009.